Will There Be A National Vaccine Mandate?

-(CBS DFW) — The end of the COVID pandemic seemed to be in sight a couple months ago.
-Case numbers were falling.
-People were returning to offices.
+(CBS Detroit) — The COVID pandemic seemed to be nearing its end a few months ago.
+Case numbers were falling, and vaccination numbers were rising.
+Mask mandates were easing, and people were returning to work.
 The economy was picking up.
 It’s since become clear that the pandemic was entering a new phase.
-The number of COVID cases is increasing quickly across the country, thanks to the rise of the Delta variant.
-Most of the cases and virtually all of the resulting hospitalizations are among the unvaccinated.
-Mass vaccination remains the only realistic path out of the pandemic.
+The number of COVID cases is once again increasing across the country, thanks to the rise of the Delta variant.
+Most of the new cases and virtually all of the resulting hospitalizations are among the unvaccinated.
+Mass vaccination, helped along by vigilant masking, remains the only realistic path out of the pandemic.
 But the national vaccination rate has slowed from over 3 million shots per day in the spring to just over half a million shots per day this summer.
 The doses are readily available in most communities.
 The uninoculated are just unwilling to get them.
-Vaccination mandates are now being implemented.
+Vaccination mandates are now being implemented across various levels of government and the private sector.
 Short of a national vaccine mandate, how effective can they be?

+A 1905 Supreme Court case upheld mandatory vaccination to end a smallpox epidemic in Massachusetts.
+The Jacobson v.
+Massachusetts ruling read, in part, “the liberty secured by the Constitution of the United States to every person within its jurisdiction does not import an absolute right in each person to be, at all times and in all circumstances, wholly freed from restraint.”READ MORE: Fourth Stimulus Check: Is Another Relief Payment On The Horizon?

+A second decision in 1922 called Zucht v.
+King confirmed the matter.
+In that case, the city of San Antonio, Texas was sued for excluding students who weren’t vaccinated for smallpox.
+The Supreme Court’s decision read, in part, “long before this suit was instituted, Jacobson v.
+Massachusetts, had settled that it is within the police power of a state to provide for compulsory vaccination.”

 Is A National Vaccine Mandate Legal?

-The federal government has long had the power to implement a national vaccine mandate.
-A 1905 Supreme Court case upheld mandatory vaccination to end a smallpox epidemic.
-The ruling read, in part, “the liberty secured by the Constitution of the United States to every person within its jurisdiction does not import an absolute right in each person to be, at all times and in all circumstances, wholly freed from restraint.”READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Your Way?
+While cities and states have long had the power to implement vaccine mandates, it’s unclear if the federal government can.
+According to the Congressional Research Service, a sort of think tank providing Congress with legal and policy analysis, “except in certain limited circumstances, including in the immigration and military contexts, no existing federal law expressly imposes vaccination requirements on the general population.”

-Just because the federal government can mandate vaccinations nationwide doesn’t mean it will.
+The federal government does have authority in certain areas that would support executive action to fight COVID.
+Congress could also effectively create a mandate by stipulating that states must require vaccines in order to receive certain types of federal funding.
+Just because the federal government may have the power to mandate vaccinations nationwide doesn’t mean it will.
 In answering a question about whether the federal government should issue mandates, White House press secretary Jen Psaki recently said, “that’s not the role of the federal government.
 That is the role that institutions, private sector entities and others may take.”

 This has consistently been the Biden administration’s position for quite awhile.
 Rochelle Walensky, director of the Centers for Disease Control and Prevention, recently confirmed that position again.